Textiles of Japan

 Depart for Japan on your individually arranged flight.

-Note: If you would like to attend the Toji Temple Flea Market on May 21/September 21 (Kyoto’s largest!) you should depart at least a day earlier from the US and arrive in Japan on May 20/September 20.
+Note: If you would like to attend the Toji Temple Flea Market on May 21 (Kyoto’s largest!) you should depart at least a day earlier from the US and arrive in Japan on May 20.
 We can book a pre-tour hotel night for you with sufficient notice.

-May 21/September 21
+May 21

 Arrive Japan